plabayo/rama/docs/book/src/http/rss.md

   namespace URI rather than by literal prefix, so a feed declaring `xmlns:pod="https://podcastindex.org/namespace/1.0"` is parsed identically to one using the conventional `xmlns:podcast`.
+- **Typed DCMI resource relationships** — all 15 relationship properties in the `dcterms:` namespace are repeatable `Uri` vectors at both feed and item level.
+Invalid URI text is ignored without losing valid sibling values, and legacy `dc:*` fields remain independent.
 - **Streaming-first, both directions, symmetric model.** Reading and writing both treat the feed as a header followed by an async stream of items, and both use the *same* header and item types — what the reader drains is what